Frenchiefellow/MusicNet-Early/README.md

 **NOTE:**
 There are so many PHP files in the main directory as the php-wrapper that was written for our site (which we do not host) can only read PHP files from main directory.
 Thus is the reason for having to include CSS/JPG/PNG files awkwardly with PHP.

+<i>UPDATE 4;25/14</i>We were given a way to avoid this; will change when I come accross any awkward includes.

 <h1>DAILY/WEEKLY GOALS</h1>
 4/8-4/13: <del>(DB/site down 4/7)</del> <del>(DB/site down ~5:30PM on 4/9)</del>
 <ul>